 You will attend a WIOA orientation and eligibility meeting.
 Adults must have low incomes and lack job skills in demand now; or be a “dislocated worker” – you are laid off or have a layoff notice because of current economic situation (not leaving a job for personal reasons) and you need skills currently in demand.

-WIA Frequently Asked Questions
+WIOA Frequently Asked Questions

 Workforce Investment Act scholarships are available to adults and dislocated workers who meet income and other guidelines, and who need training to be competitive in today’s workplace.
 Connecticut’s Eligible Training Provider List (ETPL) lists available trainings, including classroom, correspondence, internet, broadcast and other apprenticeship programs.

-HOW DO I APPLY FOR WIA FUNDING?
+HOW DO I APPLY FOR WIOA FUNDING?

-Prospective clients/students should first contact their nearest Connecticut Works Career Center, located in Stamford at 141 Franklin Street, 2nd Floor, Stamford, CT 06901, (203) 353-1702 or speak with a Department of Labor representative.
+Prospective clients/students should first contact their nearest American Job Center, located in Stamford at 141 Franklin Street, 2nd Floor, Stamford, CT 06901, (203) 353-1702.

 To find the American Job Center office nearest you, click here: Locations